galamo/mend-react/readme.md

 ## Ex_useMemo

-- Create a Statistcs page based on material ui Bar chart.
+- Create a Statistics page based on material ui Bar chart.
 - The cart will present the number of population per region.
 - use useMemo - to prevent the population per region re executed.